-A contractor may seek an extension of time on the grounds of force majeure under most standard form contracts for major construction works.
+A contractor may seek an extension of time on the grounds of force majeureunder most standard form contracts for major construction works.
 The elements for a successful claim for relief will include that an event occurred that was unforeseeable and beyond the reasonable control of either party.
+The threshold for a force majeure claim will, however, usually be lower than that required to invoke the doctrine of frustration in common law.
 The party seeking relief will often be required to comply with notice requirements, and mitigate the impact of the neutral delay events on the project.
 Specific examples of force majeure events that may impact energy projects include sudden shortages in the supply of labour or materials, labour strikes, weather conditions, economic events and government actions.
 As mentioned earlier, a contractor’s entitlement to relief for force majeure is founded solely in contract.
 The default allocation of neutral risks at common law falls against the contractor.

 The need to complete work within budget is known as the cost risk.
 Projects for the construction of energy facilities generally adopt a lump-sum fixed price contract structure, which naturally places cost risk on the shoulders of the contractor.
 This fee will be based on careful negotiation and cost-assessment.
 Nonetheless, cost overruns will eat directly into the contractor’s profit margin.

 There are two categories of exceptions to this default position.
 The first category comprises cost overruns that the law mandates will not be borne by the contractor.
 This may include costs overruns flowing from an owner’s acts of prevention or breach of contract.
 The second category comprises cost overruns arising from neutral events for which the contractor is not responsible according to the terms of the relevant contract.
 The parties are free during the negotiation of the terms of the contract to allocate risk for neutral delays in whatever manner they see fit.